Our use of Cookies

 Native to: South America

-Impact: has become a serious pest in other countries, including France, where it smothers water bodies reducing the numbers of native species and potentially increasing the risk of flooding.
+Impact: Has become a serious pest in other countries, including France, where it smothers water bodies reducing the numbers of native species and potentially increasing the risk of flooding.

-GB Status: recorded in a few sites, under eradication.
+GB Status: Recorded in a few sites, under eradication.
+View a map of Ludwigia grandiflora records | NBN Atlas.

-Record suspected sightings (external link).
+Record suspected sightings | iRecord.

 Image: Trevor Renals, Environment Agency